 Mental health social work is arguably the broadest category here, as you can fill a position in almost any sector as a mental health social worker.
 Typical settings in which you might work include:

 Mental health social workers use patient-centered interventions to help people with a range of mental health conditions.
-Their mission is to restore, advance, and sustain mental health in both individuals and groups.
-Their responsibilities often include but aren’t limited to:
+Their mission is to restore, advance and sustain mental health in both individuals and groups.
+Job responsibilities for mental health social workers often include but aren’t limited to:

 One of the most gratifying things we can do as humans is to offer aid in a crisis when people need it most.
 With a master’s degree in social work, you are qualified to provide this kind of crucial support and assistance on a regular basis.

-If you’re confident this is the right career for you, ask yourself if you possess the following skills:
+If you are confident this is the right career for you, ask yourself if you possess the following skills:

 If you can answer “yes” to many of the above questions, you might be a great fit as a disaster relief social worker.